0x84f/osu-wiki/news/2023/2023-03-01-osumonthly-8.md

 ... more content
 -->

+### AxerBot's update

+As you probably know, many Discord bots are created by members of the community in order to make life easier for players or simply connect the osu! database with Discord.
+[AxerBot](https://osu.ppy.sh/community/forums/topics/1604925?n=1) is one of these bots, created by [Hivie](https://osu.ppy.sh/users/14102976) and [Sebola](https://osu.ppy.sh/users/15821708), and which received an important update this month that will please numerous mappers, as it now allows creating and displaying an audio file's spectrogram and fix any potential bloating issues, in addition to all its already existing features such as the ability to view many mapping and playing stats or having rich integration with the [BN website](https://bn.mappersguild.com/).
+These kinds of bots will only impress us with new features making life easier from day to day, and we hope to see new ones soon!

 ### LeFeraille's animation

 A wonderful discovery this month is [LeFeraille's YouTube channel](https://www.youtube.com/channel/UC8fLmUUi8wyT4dopcIEybpA), and it's great and funny animations.
 In particular this month, a video called ["Pippi is a tournament player"](https://www.youtube.com/watch?v=FpyaQE_J548) of 4 minutes featuring Pippi and Default, two friends playing osu! and discussing tournaments, all simmering with references and jokes.
 So if you have four minutes to dedicate to this little creator, don't hesitate to go and have a look at what he does!